Priapos1004/IMP-utils/README.md

 - TIMESTOP_RAW_DATA_PATH: location of the csv file for the data

-- TIMESTOP_ERRORBAR_PATH: location for the png of the errorbar
+- TIMESTOP_ERRORBAR_PHI_PATH: location for the png of the errorbar

-- TIMESTOP_ERRORBAR_TITLE: title of errorbar
+- TIMESTOP_ERRORBAR_PHI_TITLE: title of errorbar

-- TIMESTOP_ERRORBAR_XLABEL: x label of errorbar
+- TIMESTOP_ERRORBAR_PHI_XLABEL: x label of errorbar

-- TIMESTOP_ERRORBAR_YLABEL: y label of errorbar
+- TIMESTOP_ERRORBAR_PHI_YLABEL: y label of errorbar

 Column names:

-- TIMESTOP_ERRORBAR_AMPLITUDE_COLUMN: column with amplitudes in degree
+- TIMESTOP_ERRORBAR_PHI_AMPLITUDE_COLUMN: column with amplitudes in degree

-- TIMESTOP_ERRORBAR_NORMED_PERIOD_COLUMN: column with period durations normed with period duration of 5 degree
+- TIMESTOP_ERRORBAR_PHI_NORMED_PERIOD_COLUMN: column with period durations normed with period duration of 5 degree

-- TIMESTOP_ERRORBAR_ERROR_COLUMN: column with error of degree for amplitudes
+- TIMESTOP_ERRORBAR_PHI_ERROR_COLUMN: column with error of degree for amplitudes

 Example table for raw data: